chrislambert-ky/report-ky-roadclosures/etl_data_server-side.md

 - Retain only the fields that cannot be reprocessed or updated by the enrichment API.

 ### 3. **Enrich**
-- For each record, calls the [KYTC Route API](https://kytc-api-v100-lts-qrntk7e3ra-uc.a.run.app/docs) to obtain updated roadway attributes (District, County, Milepoint, Road Name, Route, etc.) using latitude and longitude.
+- For each record, calls the [KYTC Route API](https://kytc-api-v100-lts-qrntk7e3ra-uc.a.run.app/docs) to obtain updated roadway attributes (District, County, Route, Road Name, Milepoint, etc.) using the latitude and longitude from the source data.
-- Enrichment is performed in batches (default batch size: **200** as set in the script) to avoid overloading the API and to allow for progress tracking and partial saves.
+- Source attributes and new attributes are joined to create a full dataset with the most recent roadway values.
+- Future versions will perform this process in batches of 200, requiring much less time.

 ### 4. **Store**
 - Writes the enriched data to `./data/data_v4_final_roadclosures.json`, overwriting any previous output.